HARI1811229/driver-drowsiness-detection-using-deep-learning/README.md

-# driver-drowsiness-detection-using-deep-learning
+# Driver Drowsiness Detection using Deep Learning
-this a deep learning model used to detect drivers drowsiness and make alarm to alert the driver we created this model to avoid accidents caused by sleepy nature of drivers while driving
+This project focuses on detecting driver drowsiness using deep learning techniques.
+The model is trained on a dataset of driver images to recognize signs of drowsiness and alert the driver accordingly.

-install the modules required
+# Features
-1.tensorflow
+1)Implements deep learning algorithms for image analysis.

-2.keras
+2)Detects facial expressions and eye movements indicative of drowsiness using Haar cascades.

-3.numpy
+3)Raises alerts or notifications based on the detected drowsiness level.

-4.pygame
+# Requirements
-5.open cv
+1)Python 3.x

-6.matplotlib
+2)TensorFlow

-#download the data set from kaggle
+3)Keras

-make the haar-cascade-files as a folder and cnncat2.h5 as a folder named model
+4)OpenCV